ts-defold/ts-defold.github.io/content/configuration/ts-config.md

 You may also change it to `require-minimal`, which generates a slimmer bundle only based on the code you've used.
 However, it may not work if you are including external TSTL-generated Lua, for example from a _npm_ package.
-You may also define this as `inline`, though it causes you bundle size to increase due to code duplication, and is generally not recommended.
+You may also define this as `inline`, though it causes your bundle size to increase due to code duplication, and is generally not recommended.